project-chip/connectedhomeip/docs/QUICK_START.md

 #### IP Pairing

-`chip-tool pairing onnetwork 20202021` will use PASE over IP to pair a device.
+`chip-tool pairing onnetwork node-id-to-assign 20202021` will use PASE over IP to commission a device and assign `node-id-to-assign` (which must be a decimal number or a 0x-prefixed hex number) as its node id.

-NOTE: On Linux, if the device is actually running after unit tests ran you have to use `chip-tool pairing onnetwork 34567890`, because the unit tests change the device configuration.
+NOTE: On Linux, if the device is actually running after unit tests ran you have to use `chip-tool pairing onnetwork desired-node-id 34567890`, because the unit tests change the device configuration.

 NOTE: to run both the Node and Controller as separate processes on the same Linux or Mac machine, build the all-clusters-app with Bluetooth LE disabled as